India’s FreshToHome raises $11 million to expand its fish, meat, and vegetable e-commerce platform – TechCrunch

 In an interview with TechCrunch, Kadavil said the startup is trying to “Uber-ize farmers and fishmen in India.
 We are giving them an app — around which we have a US patent — for commodity exchange.
 What farmers and fishermen do is they bid with us (as mandated by local laws) electronically using the app.”
 By dealing directly with the source, the startup is eliminating as many as half a dozen middlemen to cut costs.

 The startup has built its own supply chain network.
 “We have got a 1,000 people, 100 trucks, and 40 collection points.”
-Kadavil claimed that FreshToHome has already become the largest e-commerce platform for meat with $1.73 million in GMV sales each month.
+The startup, which also uses trains and planes to move inventory, has become one of the biggest clients of airlines Indigo and SpiceJet, he added.
+Kadavil claimed that FreshToHome is also the largest e-commerce platform for meat with $1.73 million in GMV sales each month.

 If this all sounds well strategized, it is because of the people who are running the show.
 Kadavil founded the FreshToHome with Mathew Joseph, a veteran in the industry who has dealt with fish export for more than 30 years.
 Joseph started India’s first e-commerce venture in fish and meat called SeaToHome in 2012.